As software change all time, modern software development needs a system, which checks these changes for:

 - Prepare an update in a separate environment

 - Collection information according to changes and prepare for developer

-- Handling open updates, which were updated again
+- Handling open updates, which were updated by a newer version

 Hardware, Operating Systems, Frameworks, Programming Languages, and many other things change over time.
 Checking them manually is a repetitive and error-prone task.
 These tasks can be checked through a CI System, without directly bothering the core software team.
 These tasks are: